-The first time I received an international bank transfer from my overseas client, I remember being unpleasantly surprised at how little money I had left from all the fees, commission and exchange rates.
+I remember the first time I received an international bank transfer from my overseas client via PayPal, I was unpleasantly surprised at how little money I had left from all the fees, commission and exchange rates.

-If you are a business owner, who needs to send salaries to different countries or a freelancer with international clients or an expat who may want to send money home, TransferWise is probably the best option out there.
+If you are an expat, like me, who wants to send money home or a business owner, who needs to send salaries to different countries or a freelancer with international clients, TransferWise is probably the best option out there.

 Is TransferWise safe to use?

 TransferWise has been operating successfully for over 7 years now, and has a large and loyal customer base that trusts them with £500m every month.